oma3dao/token-mvp-rfp/token-mvp-rfp.md

 #### 1.1.
 SHOULD be EVM compatible.
 #### 1.2.
 SHALL be interoperable with other ecosystem assets like the OMA3 fungible token.
 #### 1.3.
 SHOULD also host the OMA3 fungible token.
 #### 1.4.
-SHALL have gas fees that do not preclude OMA3 use cases such as the Inter World Portaling System (e.g.- gas fees are too high to make the infrastructure usable)
+SHALL have gas fees that do not preclude other potential OMA3 use cases such as the Inter World Portaling System (e.g.- gas fees are too high to make the infrastructure usable)
 #### 1.5.
 SHALL minimize the regulatory compliance effort of launching a fungible token such as reporting, taxes and KYC
 #### 1.6.
 MAY KYC all participants using a user-controlled, privacy-preserving reputation protocol.
 #### 1.7.
 SHOULD offer interoperability with infrastructure OMA3 members use (e.g.- chains such as EOS, WAX, Polygon, and Chromia) for future OMA3 projects that integrate the fungible token.
 #### 1.8.
-SHOULD NOT be impacted by other applications running on the same infrastructure.
+SHOULD NOT allow OMA3 applications to be adversely impacted by other applications running on the same infrastructure.
 #### 1.9.
 SHALL by production ready in 2024.
 #### 1.10.
 SHOULD offer tools that minimize the engineering and maintenance effort of OMA3.
 #### 1.11.
 MAY offer a migration path that allows quick time to market in 2024 and satisfaction of other requirements over time.